 The body’s immune system is thought to be partly to blame for the disease, although it is not known exactly how they do work.

-When immunosuppresants are prescribed for an autoimmune disorder they do reduce symptoms halting the disease temporarily, unfortunately they can not restore major tissue damage.
-These type of drugs can be the cause of a variety of secondary effects which may be noticeable for awhile before any health benefits are felt.
+When immunosuppressants are prescribed for an autoimmune disorder they do reduce symptoms halting the disease temporarily, unfortunately, they can not restore major tissue damage.
+These type of drugs can be the cause of a variety of secondary effects which may be noticeable for a while before any health benefits are felt.

-anti-inflammatory drugs are quickly absorbed from the digestive system and health benefits from them can be felt within one hour of taking.
-If these types of drug are taken over along period of time to treat rheumatoid arthritis they do bring about relief from the pain, inflammation, and stiffness bring about much needed relief for those who suffer.
+anti-inflammatory drugs are quickly absorbed by the digestive system and health benefits from them can be felt within one hour of taking.
+If these types of drug are taken over a long period of time to treat rheumatoid arthritis they do bring about relief from the pain, inflammation, and stiffness bring about much-needed relief for those who suffer.

-However, NSAIDs (non-steroidal anti-inflammatory) although quick to relieve pain they are also short acting and need to be taken a few times a day to keep the symptoms under control.
+However, NSAIDs (non-steroidal anti-inflammatory) although quick to relieve the pain they are also short-acting and need to be taken a few times a day to keep the symptoms under control.

 Most NSAIDs bring with them a low risk of side effects such as nausea (feeling sick) indigestion and altered bowel movement which is common to some NSAIDs.
 There is also a more serious side they can occasionally cause bleeding in the stomach and duodenum (first part of the small intestine).

-Most NSAIDs are not recommended during pregnancy or breast-feeding.
-This would also apply to those who suffer with kidney or liver problems where caution would be advised.
+Most NSAIDs are not recommended during pregnancy or breastfeeding.
+This would also apply to those who suffer from kidney or liver problems where caution would be advised.
 Caution would also apply if you have a blood disorder or you are already taken drugs that reduce blood clotting.